 Secondly, they replace expensive mass media advertisements as the primary means of FIDReC's publicity efforts.
-This reduces FIDReC's operational costs, which will benefit both complainants and the financial institutions in the long term.
+This reduces FIDReC's operational costs, which is to the benefit of both complainants and the financial institutions in the long term.

-4. Streamlining and fine-tuning FIDReC's processes
+iv.
+Streamlining and fine-tuning FIDReC's processes

-Continuous efforts are made to streamline and fine-tune FIDReC's dispute resolution processes so as to ensure that they are transparent, fair and efficient.
+Continuous efforts are made to streamline and fine-tune FIDReC's processes so as to ensure that they are transparent, fair and efficient.